-where the columns are indexed lexicographically by the pairs $(1,2)$, $(1,3)$, $(1,4)$, $(2,3)$, $(2,4)$, and $(3,4)$.
-In particular, as pointed out above, for any undirected simple graph $x \in \mathcal{G}_n$, $\m{A} x$ is the associated degree sequence.
-The polytope of degree sequences $P_n$ is the convex hull of all possible degree sequences, i.e.
+where we index the columns lexicographically by the pairs $(1,2)$, $(1,3)$, $(1,4)$, $(2,3)$, $(2,4)$ and $(3,4)$.
+In particular, for any undirected simple graph $x \in\mathcal{G}_n$, $\mathrm{A} x$ is the associated degree sequence.
+The polytope of degree sequences $P_n$ is the convex hull of all possible degree sequences, that is,